 Due to the recent coronavirus pandemic, many businesses and individuals are facing challenging times — including those that are self-employed.
 The government has issued unemployment insurance for self-employed individuals to help them manage their finances.

 - What is unemployment insurance?

 - How do you know if you qualify for unemployment insurance benefits?

 For information on the third coronavirus relief package, please visit our “American Rescue Plan: What Does it Mean for You and a Third Stimulus Check” blog post.

 In the midst of recent economic hardship, the federal government has bolstered the financial assistance offered to businesses and improved the benefits of unemployment insurance for self-employed individuals.
 If you're self-employed and wondering what aid you qualify for, we'll help guide you through the process and what you need to know.

 What is unemployment insurance?

-This program is funded by the federal and state governments, with the federal authorities setting the program's general guidelines.
-However, state governments are in charge of administering the program.
+This program is funded by employers along with the federal and state governments, with the federal authorities setting the program's general guidelines.
+However, state governments are typically in charge of administering the program.
 This allows states to decide additional eligibility requirements and to set their own restrictions on how much and for how long residents can receive their benefits.

-In general, states review and average an employee's earnings over the past several weeks and calculate each person's benefit amount based on a percentage of that average (typically around 50%).
+In general, states review an employee's earnings over the past several weeks and calculate each person's benefit amount based on a percentage of the average earnings.